 The weather is getting warmer, and we’re all getting ready to spend more time outside; but don’t forget to check your equipment for nests!
 Bicycle helmets, watering cans, patio umbrellas, hanging baskets, grills, or anything that provides a hiding space could contain a nest.
 Stephen Gates learned this last year, when a pair of Western Bluebirds nested in a kayak helmet in his shed in New Mexico (ignoring the nest box nearby).
 Birds nest around human buildings frequently.
 Be aware, and you just might find one!
 If you do, we encourage you to report your observations to us here at NestWatch so scientists can learn from them.
 Be patient while the birds finish their nest, and remember that it’s not safe to move a bird’s nest while it is in progress.

 Over at Nest Quest Go!, the warblers project is 85% finished.
 If you have some free time, help us get across the finish line by transcribing a few nest cards.
 Warbler nests are tricky to find, and you might glean some tips on nest finding while helping us archive the data.

 Head on over to Nest Quest Go!: Warblers and help us get this card set done before the warblers finish their migration.

-With Easter Sunday coming this weekend, it’s a good time to remind those celebrating that plastic grass can be an entanglement hazard when birds incorporate it into their nests.
+With Easter Sunday coming soon, it’s a good time to remind those celebrating that plastic grass can be an entanglement hazard when birds incorporate it into their nests.
 For bird-safe fun, use paper grass or colorful sheets of tissue paper to line children’s baskets.
 If using the plastic version, be sure to collect any that escapes the basket, and cut it into one-inch pieces before disposing of it in the trash (or save it for next year).
 Every little bit we can do helps!